timothyfraser/sigma/docs/01_workshop.md

 ## Introduction to `R`

-The document in your RStudio Cloud project document is an 'R script.' (its name ends in .R).
+The document in your Posit Cloud project document is an 'R script.' (its name ends in .R).

 It contains two kinds of text: